scipy-conference/scipy_proceedings/papers/safir_zain_22/main.rst

 if the current phase is supervised. :math:`\alpha` is a hyperparameter which modulates the impact of the unsupervised on total loss for the DML autoencoder.

-Claim 1
+Improvement Proposal 1
 +++++++++++++

-We first look to evaluate the claim that adding a reconstruction loss to a DML system can improve the quality of clustering in the latent representations on a semi-supervised dataset.
+We first look to evaluate the improvement proposal that adding a reconstruction loss to a DML system can improve the quality of clustering in the latent representations on a semi-supervised dataset.
 Reconstruction loss in and of itself enforces a similar semantic mapping onto the latent